MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/troubleshoot-install-features-roles-guidance.md

    *Applications And Services Logs\Microsoft\Windows\ServerManager-MultiMachine*

 2. Try to add or remove a different role or feature.
-This method will help to determine if the issue is specific to a role or feature, or all of them.
+This method will help to determine if the issue is specific to a role, feature, or both.

 3. Verify the state of the component store for any corruption.